zhengchang907/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/model-in-image.md

 $ az aks update --name $AKS_CLUSTER_NAME --resource-group $AKS_PERS_RESOURCE_GROUP --attach-acr $AKS_PERS_RESOURCE_GROUP
 ```

+If you see an error that seems related to you not being an **Owner on this subscription**, please refer to the troubleshooting section [Cannot attach ACR due to not being Owner of subscription]({{< relref "/samples/simple/azure-kubernetes-service/troubleshooting#cannot-attach-acr-due-to-not-being-owner-of-subscription" >}}).

 #### Create WebLogic domain

 In this section, you will deploy the new image to namespace `sample-domain1-ns`, including the following steps: